-For premature infants with hemodynamically significant PDA, give a cyclo-oxygenase (COX) inhibitor (eg, ibuprofen lysine or indomethacin).
-Surgical closure may benefit patients with a hemodynamically significant PDA in whom medical therapy has failed.
+For preterm infants with hemodynamically significant PDA, give a cyclo-oxygenase (COX) inhibitor (eg, ibuprofen lysine or indomethacin).
+Surgical or transcatheter closure may benefit patients with a hemodynamically significant PDA in whom medical therapy has failed.

 For full-term infants and older children, COX inhibitors are usually ineffective, but a catheter-delivered occlusion device or surgery typically provides long-term correction of this anomaly.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 American Heart Association: Common Heart Defects: Provides overview of common congenital heart defects for parents and caregivers

 American Heart Association: Infective Endocarditis: Provides an overview of infective endocarditis, including summarizing prophylactic antibiotic use, for patients and caregivers

 Drugs Mentioned In This Article